thassanai/Basic-Machine-Learning-with-Python/README.md

 # Basic Machine Learning with Python
- Basic Machine Learning with Python
+ Basic Machine Learning with Python for class room only!